Egypt is indeed the land of the fabulous mummies. Looking at the mummification process,

 you might think that the ancient Egyptians make such a fuss over the afterlife and death.
 The truth is, they really were very much into living.
 They lived a life full of ceremony, study, beautification and artistic pursuits.
 They were so ecstatic about living that they cannot conceive of permanent death, or not being alive again right after dying.
 Thus the Egyptian worldview consisted primarily of rebirth, resurrection and the otherworld, where one went right after expiring in the physical world.

 The Egyptians were aware that an individual is composed of a body, a spirit and a soul.
 They might have believed that these three were not separable judging from their hieroglyphs, rituals and mummies.
-Perhaps that is why they turned death into such an elaborate ceremony that included the very painstaking process of mummification.
-They believed that to preserve the body was also to preserve the soul and spirit within necessary for one's journey to the otherworld.

 The earliest evidence of a mummification process was traced to around 3600 BCE.
 An Egyptian's titles were recorded on a stele, which also included a list of the offerings that he or she would like to receive after death.